MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-management-pack-delivery.md

 ## Importing Management Pack

-Management Pack for SQL Server is version-agnostic.
-It supports discovery and monitoring of SQL Server 2012 through 2019 and higher, including SQL on Linux with SQL Server 2017 and higher.

-For more information on how to import management packs, see [How to Import a Management Pack](https://go.microsoft.com/fwlink/?LinkId=142351).

 If you already have any of the version-specific management packs, discovery and monitoring provided by this management pack will be disabled and will be performed solely by the existing version-specific management packs.

 To disable monitoring of SQL Server 2012/2014/2016 instances that might already be monitored by any of the version-specific management packs, the **MSSQL on Windows: Automatic setup of DB Engine discovery filter** rule is used.